CrowdStrike/cloud-tools-image/README.md

 Cloud-tools-image is a collection of command-line tools for remote communication with public and private cloud environments.

-Cloud-tools-image is an open source project, not CrowdStrike product.
+Cloud-tools-image is an open source project, not a CrowdStrike product.
 As such it carries no formal support, expressed or implied.

 This container contains following command-line tools:
  * falcon_sensor_download command